Extend the Life of your Dishwasher

 On the list of most convenient appliances, your dishwasher has to be near the top.
 Just think about all the time you save simply tossing dirty dishes in the dishwasher and pressing a button to clean them.

 While dishwashers are built to last, they are very expensive to repair and replace.
-And - in the time between your dishwasher breaking and installing a new one, you’ll to have wash your dishes by hand!
+And - in the time between your dishwasher breaking and installing a new one, you’ll have to wash your dishes by hand!

 Follow these easy tips to extend the life of your dishwasher.